yamn06454-glitch/Fast-Pictures---equi-Ven-discord-plugin---AI-GENERATED/README.md

 ## Send as Link (Bypass Image Restriction)
 This plugin allows you to send pictures as links.
 If a channel has "Send Pictures" disabled, you can bypass that restriction and send an image as a link.

-* **Setup:** You can make a server or right-click on an alt account and press Use for Fast Pictures links to set a path.
+* **Setup:** You can make a server or right-click on an alt account and press 'Use for Fast Pictures links' to set a path.
 (Make sure no one can access this chat so you keep your images private).
 * **Usage:** Press the Chain Icon button; it will upload the image to the path and get the link so you can use it.
 After the first time, it will be sent immediately.

 ---